web-push-libs/pywebpush/README.md

 _vapid_claims_ - a `dict` containing the VAPID claims required for authorization (See [py_vapid](https://github.com/web-push-libs/vapid/tree/master/python) for more details).
 If `aud` is not specified, pywebpush will attempt to auto-fill from the `endpoint`.
+If `exp` is not specified or set in the past, it will be set to 12 hours from now.
+In both cases, the passed `dict` **will be mutated** after the call.

 _vapid_private_key_ - Either a path to a VAPID EC2 private key PEM file, or a string containing the DER representation.
 (See [py_vapid](https://github.com/web-push-libs/vapid/tree/master/python) for more details.)
 The `private_key` may be